bitcubico/english/tips.md

 - She has long, straight, brown hair
 - My father is bald

 Say What does (person) look like? to ask about a person's size, shape, age or overall appearance.
-Use the verb be to describe overall appearance.\
+Use the verb be to describe overall appearance.
 - What does he look like?
 - He is tall and middle-aged.
 He's very good-looking

-Use questions like What color are his eyes? and How tall is she? to ask for a description of specific parts of a person's body.\
+Use questions like What color are his eyes? and How tall is she? to ask for a description of specific parts of a person's body.
 Use the verb have to refer to body parts.
 - What color are his eyes?
 (They're brown)
 - How tall is she?
 (She's very tall)
 - What do the children look like?
 (They have curly, red hair.
 Jasmine has big, brown eyes, and Jason has blue eyes)

 Good-looking has the same meaning as attractive.
 Good-looking and attractive can be used for both men and women.\
 Beautiful is generally used for women, and handsome is generally used for men.

+## 'Too' and 'enough'
+Use **too +** adjective to say when something is more than necessary, or more than desired.

+- Her project is late because she's  **too disorganized**
+- She's  **too negative**.
+She thinks too much about problems

+Use an adjective **+ enough** to say when something is sufficient or satisfactory.

+- Carson is  **hardworking and efficient enough**  to be the new manager

+Use **not +** adjective **+ enough** to say when something is deficient or unsatisfactory.

+- Sally's  **not efficient enough**
+- He's  **not creative enough**  to work in marketing